blynkkk/blynkkk.github.io/Widgets.md

 Control servo movements in 4 directions

 ####Settings:
-#####SPLIT/MERGE modes
-Read Here - Link
+- SPLIT/MERGE modes - read [here](http://blynkkk.github.io/#widgets-common-widget-settings-splitmerge)

-#####Rotate on Tilt
+- Rotate on Tilt
  When it's ON, Joystck will automatically rotate if you use your smartphone in landscape orientation
-#####Auto-Return
+- Auto-Return
  When it's OFF, Joystick handle will not return back to center position.
 It will stay where you left it.

 <img src="images/joystick.png" style="width: 77px;"/>